Physical Therapist Assistant (AAS)

 • Home health

-USF has more than 100 clinical site partners throughout Indiana, Ohio, Michigan and beyond; we’ll help you find the options that best fit your schedule, location and career goals.
+Saint Francis has more than 100 clinical site partners throughout Indiana, Ohio, Michigan and beyond; we’ll help you find the options that best fit your schedule, location and career goals.

-Expert Faculty & Innovative Facilities
+Expert Faculty and Innovative Facilities

 As a PTA student, you’ll work through real-world scenarios and health challenges with your classmates in our physical therapist assistant labs.
 You’ll be guided by expert faculty members, many of whom are practicing PTs, PTAs and other health professionals; they bring valuable real-world experience — and professional connections — to our program.

-Campus & Community Involvement
+Campus and Community

 You can get involved on campus and serve others through campus ministries, student groups, and service-learning projects.
 Of special interest to physical therapist assistant majors might be: